Liverpool F.C.–Manchester United F.C. rivalry: Players' rivalry

 In the 2011–12 season's first league meeting of the season at Anfield, United defender Patrice Evra accused Liverpool striker Luis Suárez of racially abusing him.
 After considering the evidence, an FA panel found that Suárez had referred to Evra using the term "negrito" seven times (Suárez himself admitted to having done so once, but denied racism); he was banned for eight games.
 This included the FA Cup fourth-round tie between the two clubs (again at Anfield), which Liverpool won.
 24 hours after Suarez was found guilty of racial abuse, the Liverpool players and manager wore shirts to support Suárez.

 On 11 February 2012, United and Liverpool met again at Old Trafford, and Suárez played for Liverpool for the first time since his ban.
 Before kick-off, the two teams were expected to shake hands, but Suárez ignored Evra's offered hand and moved onto the next United player in line, David de Gea.
 The player after De Gea, Rio Ferdinand, then rejected Suárez's handshake.
 United went on to win 2–1 and Evra celebrated in front of the home supporters, with Suárez close by.
 Sir Alex Ferguson declared Suárez to be a "disgrace" and suggested that he should not be allowed to play for Liverpool again.
-Kenny Dalglish denied having seen the missed handshake.
+Kenny Dalglish said he had not seen the missed handshake.
 The following day, Suárez, Dalglish and Liverpool all issued statements of apology for the handshake incident, which United accepted.

-Liverpool's vice-captain for the 2011–12 season, Jamie Carragher, apologised to Evra in 2019 for wearing shirts in support of Suarez, saying '"There's no doubt we made a massive mistake.
+Liverpool's vice-captain for the 2011–12 season, Jamie Carragher, later apologised to Evra in 2019 for wearing shirts in support of Suarez, saying '"There's no doubt we made a massive mistake.
 I'm not lying on that and saying I wasn't part of it because as the club we got it wrong and I was vice-captain.
-I'm not sure who was actually behind it.
+I'm not sure who was actually behind it".
 Similarly in 2020 Jordan Henderson, a young Liverpool player at the time of the incident who went on to captain the club, stated in an interview for a BBC documentary on football and racism that he was "not sure the club or everybody dealt with it in the best way.
 From a player point of view, our mindset was on Luis and how to protect him, but really we didn't really think about Patrice.
 I think that's where we got it wrong from top to bottom".